 Strategic Asset Allocation

-Our AJ Bell Funds and MPS range are carefully constructed to deliver excellent performance within pre-defined risk levels.
-The key to making it all happen is our Strategic Asset Allocation process.
+Our AJ Bell Funds and MPS range are designed to deliver consistent, reliable performance within pre-defined risk levels.
+That consistency comes from our Strategic Asset Allocation process – the framework behind every portfolio.
 If you want to understand how the process works, and what it means for your investments, you’re in the right place.

 A shortened review of our recent Strategic and Tactical Asset Allocation decisions.